-Vault Rankings in Action: The Best Law Firms for Racial & Ethnic Diversity was originally published on Vault.
+Vault Rankings in Action: The Best Law Firms for Racial & Ethnic Diversity was originally published on Firsthand.

 Increasing racial and ethnic diversity has become a primary focus within the legal industry, and the conversation has been especially at the forefront in the wake of the social justice movement sparked by the death of George Floyd.
 While progress has been slow going overall—nearly 90 percent of law firm partners are white and just 2 percent of equity partners are Black, according to the 2020 Vault/MCCA Law Firm Diversity Survey—many firms have prioritized their diversity, equity, and inclusion efforts.
 And some really stand out—especially to their own associates.

 In Vault’s recent Annual Associate Survey, we asked law firm associates to provide feedback regarding diversity at their firms.
 Associates shared myriad initiatives and programs, including community partnerships and pro bono projects; affinity groups, task forces, DEI committees, and diversity officers; antiracism and implicit bias trainings; and mentorship and sponsorship programs.

 Associates also rated their own firms’ efforts to foster diversity with respect to racial and ethnic diversity.
 From these results, we compiled Vault’s 2021 Ranking of Best Law Firms for Racial and Ethnic Diversity.

 Vault spoke to some of the top-ranked firms for Racial and Ethnic Diversity to learn more about their efforts and the impressive strides they have made.
 In the videos below, hear firsthand about how these firms are supporting diversity, equity, and inclusion within their firms and beyond.